ItzSomebody/stopdecompilingmyjava/decompiler-tool-bugs/Entry-004/Entry.md

 Unknown

 ## JD-GUI
-JD-GUI is unable to parse the stack correctly and displays a significant amount of confusing and illegal code on larger samples.
+JD-GUI is unable to parse the stack correctly resulting in changed and often illegal code.

 #### Scoring
 Consistency: 10